JMS1717/voxtral-journal/README.md

 Local Windows 11 + WSL2 Ubuntu project for batch transcribing personal audio journals with `mistralai/Voxtral-Mini-3B-2507`.

+# What is it?

+I’ve been using audio journaling for a while, and one of the best parts is being able to talk naturally instead of forcing myself to sit down and write.

+I used to use Gemini for transcribing and summarizing my audio journals, and honestly, it worked pretty well.
+But the more I used it, the more uncomfortable I got with the privacy side of it.

+These are personal journals.
+They can include thoughts, stress, relationships, work stuff, health stuff, and things I’m still processing.
+Even if a cloud provider has good policies, I just didn’t love the idea that my most private reflections had to leave my machine to become useful.

+So I made Voxtral Journal Windows.

+It works locally, without needing a cloud transcription API, and the core workflow keeps everything on your computer.

 This project is intentionally local-first:

 - vLLM runs in WSL2 Ubuntu.